jubishop/blockly-samples/codelabs/custom_generator/custom_generator.md

 ## Member block generator

-In this step you will build the generator for the `member` block.
-You will use `getFieldValue`, and add `valueToCode` to your tool kit.
+This step will build the generator for the `member` block.
+It will use the function `getFieldValue`, and introduce the function `valueToCode`.

 The member block has a text input field and a value input.